• UCSF Ophthalmology Residency Program

 Third Year

 During their third year, each resident serves as the chief resident in each service through which they rotate.
-Third year residents continue to practice clinic-based procedures and lasers, become proficient in glaucoma and cornea surgeries, and hone their expertise in phacoemulsification and complex cataract surgery.
+Third year residents continue to practice clinic-based procedures and lasers, become proficient in glaucoma and cornea surgeries, and hone their expertise in phacoemulsification and complex anterior segment surgery.

 Call

-First year residents cover consults and take primary call for UC and the SF VAMC sites with third year residents serving as back up.
-Second years residents cover consults for the pediatric ophthalmology services and share back up call along with the fellow for the retina service.
-Primary call at SFGH is split between all years.
+During the day, first year residents cover consults and take primary call for all sites with third year residents serving as back up.
+Second year residents cover daytime consults for the pediatric ophthalmology services and share back up call along with the fellow for the retina service.

-For the first 3 months of each year, the third year resident has “buddy call” with the first year resident to make sure the first year feels supported during the early learning curve.
+For the first 5 weeks of each year, the third year resident has “buddy call” with the first year resident to make sure the first year feels supported during the early learning curve.
+During this time, all patients seen by the first year resident must be seen by the third year “buddy” if not already seen by another attending physician.

 “I chose UCSF for the high clinical and surgical volume, the diversity of patients and clinical sites, and an unbeatable location.
 I have been blown away with how welcoming and approachable the faculty are, the intern year curriculum, and the early intra-ocular surgical opportunities.”